yafshar/xsum/README.md

-# xsum
+# XSUM
 Fast Exact Summation Using Small and Large Superaccumulators[1].

 This library is an easy to use header-only cross-platform C++11 implementation of the
 [Fast Exact Summation Using Small and Large Superaccumulators](#neal_2015).

+The current implemenation contains the methods described in the paper "Fast Exact Summation Using Small and Large Superaccumulators", by Radford M. Neal, available at [Fast Exact Summation](https://arxiv.org/abs/1505.05571).
+It has been rewritten with the goal of ease of use and portability and it also includes extra classes and summation functionality especially for use in High Performance Message Passing Libraries.
+Where an `op` handle can subsequently be used in `MPI_Reduce`,`MPI_Allreduce`, `MPI_Reduce_scatter`, and `MPI_Scan` calls.

 - **NOTE:** To see, use or reproduce the results of the original implementation reported in the paper `Fast Exact Summation Using Small and Large Superaccumulators`, by Radford M. Neal, please refer to
   [FUNCTIONS FOR EXACT SUMMATION](https://gitlab.com/radfordneal/xsum).

-It contains the methods described in the paper "Fast Exact Summation Using Small and Large Superaccumulators", by Radford M. Neal, available at [Fast Exact Summation](https://arxiv.org/abs/1505.05571), and it also includes extra summation functionality especially for use in High Performance Message Passing Libraries.
-Where an `op` handle can subsequently be used in `MPI_Reduce`, `MPI_Allreduce`, `MPI_Reduce_scatter`, and `MPI_Scan` calls.

 Usage
 -----